TheSingingFox/uncategorized/README.md

 # uncategorized
 If I've written it and I don't have a purpose or repository for it, it goes here.

-There's a makefile that creates a bin/ folder and compiles some scripts in there.
+There's a makefile that creates a bin/ folder and compiles some of the scripts in there.
 Just run

 	make